Should I soak paella rice before cooking?

 To help you achieve perfectly soaked paella rice every time, consider the following tips and tricks:

-See also Can I add mussels to paella rice?
+See also Can I add vegetables to paella rice?

 1. Use cold water: When soaking paella rice, always use cold water.
 Cold water ensures a gradual and more even absorption of moisture by the rice grains.